diem/website/docs/wallet-app/public-demo-wallet.md

 #### Deposit and withdraw Libra Coins

-Users can deposit and withdraw Libra currencies to and from the Libra Reference Wallet.
+Users can deposit and withdraw Libra Coins to and from the Public Demo Web Wallet.

-When a user deposits a Libra currency amount, the wallet simulates a purchase of Libra Coins using the user's credit card or bank account wire transfer.
+When a user deposits a Libra Coin currency amount, the Public Demo Web Wallet simulates a purchase of Libra Coins using the user's credit card or bank account wire transfer.

 *Note: For your safety and security, never use real credit card or bank account details.*